SeanIsayama/Food-Recipe-Study/README.md

 We can change the `'description'` column from NMAR to MAR if we include variables that measure the free time reviewers have, or how proud they are of the recipe.
 For example, if there was a rating scale of how proud they are about the recipe they submit, the missingness of the `'description'`column could be influenced by the low values measured on this new variable.

 ### Missingness Dependency

+In the datasets, we noticed that there were several columns with missing values – with the `'description'` column being one of them.
+For our missingness analyses, we decided to investigate whether or not the missingness of `'description'` does/does not depend on `'n_steps'` (number of steps), and on `'n_ingredients.'` Running permutation tests to study the missingness, we discovered that:

 ---